MAGGIE WATSON NAPANGARDI

 MARKET ANALYSIS

-Maggie Napanagardi Watson’s work first appeared at auction in 1996.
-By 2000 nine works had been offered with eight sold at an average price of $18,295.
-While her sales during the last decade have exceeded $2 million her works have only appeared at public auction 79 times with a 66% success rate and these have ranged in price from as little as $3,035 for a small 45 x 60 cm work at Shapiro auctioneers in 2003 to $348,000 for Mina Mina Dreaming 1995 which, broke the artists record in 2008 against a backdrop of overall market decline.
-This sale relegated Digging Stick Dreaming 1995 into second place.
-Both were commissioned works purchased through Peter van Groessen and originally sold through Kimberley art in Melbourne.
+Maggie Napangardi Watson’s work first appeared at auction in 1996, and by 2000 her sales had already begun to soar.
+Her total sales exceeded $3 million over the next two decades.
+Since 1996, her works have appeared at public auction 107 times with a 61% success rate and these have ranged in price from as little as $2000 for a small work, up to $348,000 for Mina Mina Dreaming 1995, her top sale, which broke the artist's record in 2008 against a backdrop of overall market decline.
+This work, alongside Digging Stick Dreaming 1995, (described as her magnus opus) has jostled over the years for the top ten spots in her sales records.
+Both have appeared at auction periodically and to some degree, compromise her sales results.
+Both were commissioned works, purchased through Peter van Groessen and originally sold through Kimberley art in Melbourne.